Irving Literary Society (Cornell University): Founding

-The first question 'put to the house' in 1869 was "Resolved, the erection of a theatre was not in the interest of promoting correct morals within the University community."
+The first question put to the society in 1869 was "Resolved, the erection of a theatre was not in the interest of promoting correct morals within the University community."
 The answer was nodded in the affirmative.
-The Irving was not to be the venue for the theatre arts at Cornell.

-Beginning in February 1870, the Irving and the Philaletheian held their annual contest against each other.
-That event has been noted as one reason the quality of debate was so high between 1869 and 1884.
 Initially, the Irving's proceedings were held on Friday evenings at Deming Hall, on what is now the Ithaca Commons.
 Special events were held at the Cornell Public Library around the corner.

+In 1870, the Irving Literary Association changed its name to the Irving Literary Society.
+Beginning in February 1870, the Irving and the Philaletheian, another literary society at Cornell, held an annual debating contest against each other.
+This event has been noted as one reason the quality of debate was so high on campus between 1869 and 1884.
+Later, it shared Society Hall with the other literary societies at Cornell.

-Later it shared Society Hall with the other literary societies at Cornell.
-The Irving was initially a male-only society, but following the lead of Cornell's Curtis Literary Society (founded in 1872), membership in the Irving became open to women students and remained so throughout its existence.
-In 1873, members of the Curtis, Irving and Philaletheian societies jointly founded and ran the Cornell Review, "a repository of original articles, essays, stories, Woodford orations, elaborate discussions, and poems."
+By 1871, the society had initiated 55 members.
+The Irving was formed as a male-only society, but following the lead of Cornell's Curtis Literary Society (founded in 1872), membership in the Irving became open to women students and remained so throughout its existence.
+In 1873, members of the Curtis, Irving, and Philaletheian societies jointly founded and ran The Cornell Review, "a repository of original articles, essays, stories, Woodford orations, elaborate discussions, and poems."